FEGLI – The Good, the Bad, and the Just Plain Ugly by June KirbyApril 26, 2015 / by June Kirby

 On top of that, however, there are three additional options where an employee can add more coverage to the Basic amount.
 These options include a flat additional $10,000, or different multiples based on either salary amount or family members (i.e., spouse and children).

 Another nice feature about the FEGLI insurance coverage is the fact that once you are eligible for this program, there is no medical examination required in order to be accepted for the life insurance policy.
 Therefore, if you (or your eligible family members) have an adverse medical condition, you will still be able to obtain the life insurance policy.
 This can be a great way for someone who is not able to qualify for individual life insurance coverage to obtain the life insurance protection that they need.

 The Bad….and the Ugly

 Although there are many advantages to participating in the FEGLI program, there are also a few factors to be mindful of as well.
-First, there are two primary types of life insurance that are offered in the market place – term and permanent.
+First, there are two primary types of life insurance that are offered in the marketplace – term and permanent.
 Term life provides only death benefit protection, whereas permanent offers both a death benefit, as well as a cash value component.
-The insurance that is offered through FEGLI is term.
-Therefore, the only benefit here is death benefit coverage, with no cash value or savings plan combined with in.
+The insurance that is offered through FEGLI is term insurance.
+Therefore, the only benefit here is death benefit coverage, with no cash value or savings plan combined within.

 Also, even though term life insurance is oftentimes more affordable in the early years, these policies can become much more costly as an insured increases in age.
 This is usually the case with FEGLI participants.
 Here, the price increases can be quite high for those who are in their 50s and 60s – so it is important to be aware that you may see your premium double, or even triple, as time goes on.